PlebeiusGaragicus/AnimalHouseTapout/docs/convo_flow.md

 "That's wrong - try again.
 I will ban you after ${} failed attempts."
 >asdf

-"Talk to the hand ✋🏻 you are banned!"
+TODO we need to keep track of the number of failed attempts so that we can ban a user "Talk to the hand ✋🏻 you are banned!"